danmorrison/danmorrison.github.io/_drafts/recovering-from-trauma.md

 Someone hit me with a car and I lived.
 I'm proud of myself for that.

-Now I'm working towards running my first marathon.
+Now I'm training for my first marathon.